opendocsg/slw-judgments-backfill/2018_SGCA_42/report.md

  (a) SSA had succeeded in defending SRA’s “main and largest [counter]claim” in respect of the 1st Flood, while SRA had succeeded only in its counterclaim in respect of the 2nd Flood, which was “much smaller in quantum”.
 The appropriate costs award should reflect this split outcome.
 Further, the trial had centred on the evidence relating to the 1st Flood.

- (b) Although the Judge had found in SRA’s favour where the elements of duty and breach in respect of the 1st Flood were concerned, the issue-based approach towards costs, as discussed in Khng Thian Huat and another v Riduan bin Yusof and another [2005] 1 SLR(R) 130, was not a basis for SRA to be awarded costs overall.
+ (b) Although the Judge had found in SRA’s favour where the elements of duty and breach in respect of the 1st Flood were concerned, the issue-based approach towards costs, as discussed in Khng Thian Huat and another v Riduan bin Yusof and another <span class="citation">[2005] 1 SLR(R) 130</span>, was not a basis for SRA to be awarded costs overall.

  (c) The Judge had not held that SSA had breached its duty of care in the manner argued by SRA.